The Power of Your Speaking Voice - How Good Diction Helps

 It may be time to pump more energy into your voice by reviewing some of the basics of good speaking.
 Do you remember the famous actor, Richard Burton?
 He was known for executing perfect diction.
 If you can imitate his sound (somewhat), you will find that he used his lips to form beautiful, clear and resonant speech.

 He was the master of consonant placement.
 And as brilliant as he was with the spoken word, he continued to practice and always warmed up his voice before acting on stage.
+Burton always used Diaphragmatic Breathing to bring energy and power to the spoken word.

 Listen for the clarity as he speaks.